dev-academy-programme/concepts/testing/cucumber-tests.md

 ## Cucumber in a BDD cycle

-A Behaviour Driven Development cycle that uses Cucumber might follow the following steps:
+A Behaviour Driven Development cycle that uses Cucumber might follow the following steps.

 ### 1. Intention clarification (user stories / jobs to be done)